 for solo marimba

 The main theme of this piece was composed several years ago while, one day, I was improvising at the marimba.
 After playing Dame Evelyn Glennie's chorale entitled A Little Prayer at my church one Sunday, I was mesmerized by how lush and warm the marimba sounded inside of the church.
 After that, I started improvising with rolls, drawing inspiration from the choral music I had sung in various choirs I had participated in, and soon later finished composing the first section of this piece.
-It was not until recently, while studying at the Brevard Summer Institute, that I decided to complete the piece as a full chorale.
+It was not until several years later, while studying at the Brevard Summer Institute, that I decided to complete the piece as a full chorale.

 In the Blink of an Eye (2019)